STAT 385 Summer 2025 Unofficial Syllabus

 Safety Protocol

-We have been asked by Public Safety https://police.illinois.edu/emergency-preparedness/run-hide-fight/ to share the following information in case of weather or security emergencies.
+We have been asked by Public Safety to share the following information in case of weather or security emergencies.
 See the links:

 Sexual Misconduct Policy and Reporting

 The University of Illinois is committed to combating sexual misconduct.
 Faculty and staff members are required to report any instances of sexual misconduct to the University’s Title IX and Disability Office.
-In turn, an individual with the Title IX and Disability Office will provide information about rights and options, including accommodations, support services, the campus disciplinary process, and law enforcement options.
+In turn, an individual with the Title IX and Disability Office provides information about rights and options, including accommodations, support services, the campus disciplinary process, and law enforcement options.

 The Last Word